rackerlabs/rackspace-how-to/content/cloud-servers/generate-a-csr.md

 The text in the **Certificate Request** field is the CSR.
 It contains encoded details of the CSR and your public key.

-To request your SSL certificate copy the **Certificate Request** text and submit it to your CA. Include all the text, including the **BEGIN** and **END**  lines at the beginning and end of the text block.
+To request your SSL certificate, copy the **Certificate Request** text and submit it to your CA. Include all the text, including the **BEGIN** and **END**  lines at the beginning and end of the text block.

 #### Install the private key